By Hand: Lines for Mother's Day

 I heard it in the air of one night when I listened

-To a mother singing softly to a child restless and angry in the darkness.
+To a mother singing softly to a child restless and angry in

 —"Home," from "Poems Done on a Late Night Car"